 Belgium vs. Kazakhstan: Match Prediction

-I expect a high number of goals in this encounter, particularly from Belgium, who often excel at home.
-In their last seven home World Cup qualifying matches, they have never scored fewer than three goals, including high-scoring games against Belarus (8-0) and Gibraltar (9-0).
-However, their defense is not always reliable, as Belgium conceded four goals in their last two home European qualifiers.
+I anticipate a high number of goals in this match, primarily expecting offensive activity from Belgium, who frequently find the net at home.
+In their last seven home World Cup qualifiers, Belgium has never scored fewer than three goals, with some exceptionally high-scoring games, such as against Belarus (8-0) and Gibraltar (9-0).
+However, they haven't always been solid defensively, conceding four goals in their last two home European qualifiers.

-Kazakhstan rarely performs well in away fixtures, but they strive to create scoring opportunities.
-In their last seven away World Cup qualifiers, the team only failed to score twice, one of which was against France.
-However, their defense remains a concern, as they have conceded at least two goals in 9 of their last 12 away matches.
+Kazakhstan rarely performs at their best in away matches, but the team strives to focus on creativity.
+In their last seven away World Cup qualifiers, they have failed to score in only two matches, one of which was against France.
+Meanwhile, Kazakhstan's defense has been lacking, conceding at least two goals in 9 of their last 12 away games.